kubernetes/kubernetes/docs/proposals/resource-metrics-api.md

 in timeseries format from relatively long period of time.
 The aggreations should be also possible on various levels including replication controllers, deployments, services, etc.

-Since the use case is complicated it will not be supported initally in the API and they will query Heapster directly using some custom API there.
+Since the use case is complicated it will not be supported initially in the API and they will query Heapster directly using some custom API there.

 ## Proposed API